sajjadacademy/VPN-For-desktop/README.md

-# Anti-Gravity VPN
+# Sajjad VPN

-Anti-Gravity VPN is a robust, Python-based desktop VPN application designed for simplicity and versatility.
+Sajjad VPN is a robust, Python-based desktop VPN application designed for simplicity and versatility.
 It aggregates VPN servers from multiple sources, ensuring you always have a reliable connection option.

 ## Features